Updated June 16, 2020

 This information changes rapidly.
 We recommend you check regularly to make sure you stay up to date with the latest information.

-The CARES Act provides funding for businesses and nonprofits.
-Two programs, the Paycheck Protection Program, and Economic Injury Disaster Loan program, are highlighted here.
-Other funding options and technical assistance are available on the SBA Coronavirus webpage.
+The CARES Act provides funding for businesses and nonprofits through the Paycheck Protection Program and Economic Injury Disaster Loan program.
+Other funding options and technical assistance are available through Small Business Administration.

-Paycheck Protection Program - provides 100% federally guaranteed loans to small businesses who maintain their payroll during this emergency.
-Importantly, these loans may be forgiven if borrowers meet certain conditions, like applying the funds to address important payroll and operational costs.
+The Paycheck Protection Program - provides 100% federally guaranteed loans to small businesses who maintain their payroll during this emergency.
+These loans may be forgiven if borrowers meet certain conditions, like applying the funds to address important payroll and operational costs.

 - The maximum loan amount is $10 million.